 Related to the variety of the field, there are so many learning opportunities in online marketing.
 There are “left-brain” skills like data analysis, and “right-brain” skills like web design.
 Videography, photography, advertising, design, writing, management and more all play a part in the field, which means there is opportunity for every kind of person.

 According to Glassdoor, the average salary in the digital marketing industry is $57,473/yr, which is above average for every age bracket.
 The best part is the field is mostly skills-based.
 Degrees are still respected, but if you can prove your Google ads campaigns consistently get a ROAS (return on ad spend) of 2000% I can guarantee you’ll find a good job.

 Most, but not all, digital marketing jobs are possible to perform remotely.
 Some of the ones that aren’t are photographers and videographers, but even there photos and videos can be edited remotely.
 A lot of bigger companies also like you to come into an office regularly, but there are plenty of small companies and startups that are more laissez faire.
-Almost any agency’s work will be done 95% remotely – I have never met at least half of our clients in real life.
+Almost any agency’s work will be done 95% remotely – I have never met most of our clients in real life.